People walking by a TIFF sign during the Toronto International Film Festival.

 Cinéfest Sudbury International Film Festival

-Recognized as a premier film event in Canada, Cinéfest Sudbury screens over 100 films, documentaries and short films to over 35,000 attendees.
+Recognized as a premier film event in Canada, Cinéfest Sudbury screens various films, documentaries and short films.

 The annual festival showcases high-calibre, artistic films with a special focus on works from Indigenous and Francophone filmmakers.